How to Change SRD SASSA Phone Number

 Updating Your Payment Method On Sassa’s Website

 Updating your payment method on Sassa’s website https://srd.sassa.gov.za is now a simple process.
-The change was introduced this year, when Sassa reopened its application process for beneficiaries.
+The change was introduced in 2022, when Sassa reopened its application process for beneficiaries.

 Previously, beneficiaries could only update their payment method during certain times, such as the first week of every month.
 However, this window has now been extended to all months.
 In order to use this new option, beneficiaries must have a valid and active cell phone number.